0x80/firestore-facade/README.md

 - [ ] Add tests using firestore emulator.
 Not strictly necessary IMO since the code is a only a thin wrapper around the official Firestore API.
 - [ ] Make sure CLI works on Windows and Linux
-- [ ] Rename package facade to facade-node
 - [ ] Allow limit to be used on getDocuments-type functions, overriding batch size if needed.